Attorney: Man fatally shot in Chesapeake community was playing Pokemon Go

 The River Walk Community Association does have a contract for unarmed roving patrol services for the common areas of the community.
 We are fully cooperating with authorities investigating the incident that took place just outside association property.”

 Police said Friday that no charges were filed, but that an investigation was ongoing.
+Police report no weapons were found in Jiansheng Chen’s possession.

 Stay with WAVY News 10 for the latest updates to this story.